Nest Boxes for Desert Birds

 Nest Boxes: An Experiment

 Tucson Audubon is encouraging people to put up nest boxes in their yards.
 For a long time people believed that boxes get too hot in our desert environment.
-However, we heard reports of nest box successes and we are now asking people to try boxes and let us know if they work.
+However, we have conducted a temperature study and received numerous reports of successful nest boxes in the desert Southwest.
+We are now asking people to try boxes and report their observations.
 Please join our experiment by hanging a nest box in your yard!
-We think we can help support hole-nesting birds in this way.
+We believe we can help support cavity-nesting birds in this way!
 Follow the instructions below.

-Learn more about Hole-nesting Species in our Area
+Learn more about Cavity-nesting Species in our Area!

-There are more than ten hole-nesting species in the lowland areas in southeast Arizona.
-Read these info sheets about the hole-nesting species in the Tucson and Green Valley metro areas that we think are most likely to use boxes.
+There are more than ten cavity-nesting species in the lowland areas of southeast Arizona.
+Read these info sheets about the cavity-nesting species in the Tucson and Green Valley metro areas that are most likely to use boxes.

 - American Kestrel

 - Ash-throated Flycatcher

 - Brown-crested Flycatcher